YouTube Kids Alternatives

 VidCove is the best fit when your actual requirement sounds like this:

-Plain answer: if the goal is "real YouTube, parent-approved," use VidCove or another whitelist app.
-If the goal is "safe shows, not YouTube creators," use a closed-library app like PBS KIDS, Yippee, Kidoodle, Disney+, or library streaming.
+Plain answer: if the goal is "real YouTube, parent-approved," VidCove is built for that job.
+If the goal is "safe shows, not YouTube creators," that is a closed-library streaming category rather than a YouTube whitelist problem.

 How to choose in 60 seconds

 3. Are Shorts the biggest issue?
-Pick a product where Shorts are removed from the child player, not merely hidden by a browser extension.
+VidCove removes Shorts from the child player instead of merely hiding them with a browser extension.

 4. Do you watch on TV?
 Confirm TV apps before you commit.